 Is the Grand Rapids Art Museum accessible for guests with special needs?

 The Grand Rapids Art Museum is committed to connecting visitors with all abilities to the world of art through a wide variety of accessible services.
 All public areas and restrooms are wheelchair accessible.
-Wheelchairs are available free of charge on a first come, first serve basis.
-The street-level entrances on Monroe Center is recommended for wheelchairs, walkers and other mobility devices.
+Wheelchairs are available free of charge on a first come, first served basis at the Visitor Services Desk.
+The street-level entrances on Monroe Center are recommended for wheelchairs, walkers and other mobility devices.
 Elevators and ramps allow mobility to all floors and public areas of the Museum.
-Assistive listening devices are available.
+Assistive listening devices and sensory kits are available.
+Service animals are welcome.
 Scroll down for more accessibility info.

 Where is GRAM located?